rosano/kommit/os-app/open-vitrine/text.en.md

 Read the [guide](KOMVitrineTokenGuideURL) to learn more.

-<a class="KOMVitrineContentAppButton OLSKCommonButton OLSKCommonButtonPrimary" href="KOMVitrineTokenReviewURL">OLSKWordingOpenApp</a>
+<a class="KOMVitrineContentAppButton OLSKDecorPress OLSKDecorPressCall" href="KOMVitrineTokenReviewURL">OLSKWordingOpenApp</a>